BZoennchen/supercollider-book/intro.md

 Since I believe that a purely analytical approach cannot replace experiential knowledge, I posit that *computer music* can augment our understanding of algorithms and technology as a whole.
 To echo Fisher's sentiments, it can propel music and coding into new emancipatory realms by dismantling the illusion of a *natural order*, potentially rejuvenating selfless collaboration.

-The sentiments expressed here resonate with a set of beliefs, and I make no attempt to disguise that my motivation for penning this book is intertwined those beliefs, personal struggles and contradictions.
+The sentiments expressed here resonate with a set of beliefs, and I make no attempt to disguise that my motivation for penning this book is intertwined with those beliefs, personal struggles and contradictions.
 I am not the kind of person who is blessed with certainty.
-Rather I doubt, reconsider, and struggle to find a definite answer.
+Rather I doubt, reconsider, and struggle to find a definite answer while recognizing that there is none.
 The ambiguity in my mind may shine through the text and I encourage the reader to question everything stated.
 Like any text, it is a perspective that necisarrily has blind spots.
+Furthermore, the author is already dead since any understanding requires an interpretation.
 It would be deceptive to assert that I approach this work without any agenda.
 Indeed, the prospect of not possessing an agenda seems quite improbable.